Hallmarks of Optimization Trajectories in Neural Networks: Directional Exploration and Redundancy: A Tale of Hyperparameters

-To better address these and other burning questions, let us now tinker slightly with certain hyperparameters.
+To better address these questions, let us now tinker slightly with certain hyperparameters.
 In particular, we will only touch just two of them, namely, momentum and weight decay, and turn them off one at a time.
 Importantly, everything else remains fixed.
 The ensuing trajectory maps can be found in Figure~\ref{fig:rn-other}, where either momentum is turned off ($\mu=0$) or weight decay ($\lambda=0$) or both ($\mu=0, \lambda=0$).
 The first thing that stands out is that the trajectory maps become darker in colour, suggesting an increased cosine similarity, and especially the subfigure without both momentum and weight decay looks rather conspicuous, with essentially just one dark grid of extremely large cosine similarities.
-In particular, if we calculate the mean directional similarities, they turn out to be $\omega=0.901, 0.931, 0.979$, respectively.
-It would also be worth noting that their top-1 accuracies are, $72.63\%, 70.86\%, 68.73\%$, with a net drop of about $10\%$ by just turning off these two hyperparameters.
+In particular, MDS here is $\omega=0.901, 0.931, 0.979$, respectively.
+This toggling of the hyperparameters not only has a significant effect on the trajectory maps but also their top-1 accuracies, which are $72.63\%, 70.86\%, 68.73\%$ respectively.

-These results would indicate that the optimization hyperparameters seem to be leading to qualitatively different solutions, with the presence of weight decay or momentum encouraging more directional exploration, whereas in their absence, the optimization latches on to a nearby solution (at least, in a directional sense) and then short-circuits itself into a `dead end'.
-However, these results also seem to run against the simplistic pictures one might conceive of regarding momentum and weight decay.
+These results would indicate that the optimization hyperparameters seem to be leading to qualitatively different solutions, with the presence of weight decay or momentum encouraging more directional exploration, whereas in their absence, the optimization latches on to a nearby solution (at least, in a directional sense).
+However, these results also seem to run against the simplistic pictures one might conceive of momentum and weight decay.
 For instance, intuitively, the use of momentum should add strength to the previous gradient directions and lead to increased directional similarity, but we find the opposite to hold.
 Similarly, in the absence of weight decay, the network is not constrained to remain in a ball around the origin and, in principle, there should be more license to explore in the landscape.
 Or, what are these intuitive notions not taking into account?